Articles by The Professional Trustee Team

 The Alternative Test will apply where an applicant has a partner but that partner/spouse is not in residential care.
 In such a case, the applicant is allowed to have $115,000 in personal wealth, plus a home plus a car.
-In other words, the individual applying for the subsidy is able to have cash of up to $115,000 and their home and car is exempt from the asset assessment, irrespective of the value of that home and motor vehicle.
-The home and car must however be owned by them and not held in a Trust.
+In other words, the individual applying for the subsidy is able to have cash of up to $115,000 and their home and car are exempt from the asset assessment, irrespective of the value of that home and motor vehicle.
+The home and car must, however, be owned by them and not held in a trust.

 WINZ also has the ability to go further back than 5 years and as at October 2011 under current policy, can factor in gifts made by the applicant and their spouse/partner by looking back indefinitely and clawing back the gifting that both the applicant and their spouse/partner have completed.

-An allowance for any gifting completed by an applicant and his spouse/partner totalling $27,000 in any one year will be given by WINZ when they complete their calculation.
+An allowance for any gifting completed by an applicant and their spouse/partner totalling $27,000 in any one year will be given by WINZ when they complete their calculation.

 In an attempt to make a difficult subject somewhat clear, I am gong to give you the following example of how WINZ might calculate an applicant's personal wealth.

-In 2015 Mr Cavell applied for a Residential Care subsidy.
-Mrs Cavell would however remain living in the home owed by the Trust.
+In 2015 Mr Cavell applied for a Residential Care Subsidy.
+Mrs Cavell would remain living in the home owed by the trust.

 Under the prevailing legislation at the time, Mr Cavell was permitted to have $250,000 in personal wealth plus personal effects plus a $10,000 pre paid funeral expense account.